. . . mindfulness

 Mindfulness for Stress Relief is an online course for busy people experiencing the intensifying and alarming symptoms of chronic stress such as constant worry, insomnia, anxiety, impatience, and repetitive ruminative thinking.

-Through live interactive sessions, step-by-step videos, guided meditations, and regular home practice you can rewire your nervous system for calm, presence, focus and ease and get your life back on track by following Six Steps to Less Stress, using the science of neuroplasticity and the evidence-based techniques of mindfulness meditation and gentle yoga.Tell Me More!
+Through step-by-step video lessons, guided meditations, discussion forum for Q&A, and regular home practice you can rewire your nervous system for calm, presence, focus and ease and get your life back on track by following my Six Steps to Less Stress, using the science of neuroplasticity and the evidence-based techniques of mindfulness meditation and gentle yoga.Tell Me More!

 Madeline Ebelini was once a busy lawyer.
 Now she is a certified mindfulness instructor.
 She holds certification in Mindfulness-Based Stress Reduction (MBSR) from the Center for Mindfulness at the University of California San Diego’s School of Medicine.
 She is also recognized by the International Mindfulness Teachers Association as a Certified Mindfulness Teacher-Professional (CMT-P).
 She holds a master’s degree in Transpersonal Psychology from Naropa University in Boulder, Colorado where her graduate work explored mindfulness as the context for growth-fostering relationships, healing community, and integral transformative practice.
 She is trained in multiple mindfulness-based interventions including Mindful Self-Compassion (MSC) and Mindful Eating Conscious Living (MECL).
 Madeline is also a registered yoga teacher and a daily practitioner of mindfulness meditation.